American Battery Materials, In - GuruFocus.com

 American Battery Materials, Inc., formerly BoxScore Brands, Inc. and still trading under the symbol BOXS pending processing by FINRA (OTC Pink: BOXS), is a US-based environmentally responsible critical minerals exploration and development company focused on direct lithium extraction (DLE) as well as other minerals for refining, processing, and distribution to support the country’s urgent critical minerals need to bolster long-term energy transition and the electrification of the US domestic and global economy.

-For more information about American Battery Materials, Inc. and to subscribe to the Company’s Email Alert service, please visit our web site at www.americanbatterymaterials.com.
+For more information about American Battery Materials, Inc. and to receive Company updates via email, please visit the Contact section of our web site, www.americanbatterymaterials.com.

 Follow us on Twitter, Facebook and LinkedIn.